How to encourage diversity and inclusion with employee resource groups

 Telling new employees, or even potential employees, about your ERGs is incredibly important.
 Make sure it’s part of the onboarding process and spoken about regularly by leadership.

 Encourage your people to be their whole selves at work

 At their best, ERGs provide underrepresented employees with a safe space to make their voices heard.
 By coming together in more intimate settings, employees — along with sponsors, advocates, and allies — are often more comfortable speaking openly about their concerns, and can then discuss how to create short- and long-term solutions.

 Focus on transparency

 Open lines of communication are critical to the success of ERGs.
 The groups must hold themselves accountable to their constituents by soliciting feedback, creating open dialogue with allies, and inspiring continued engagement for new and veteran employees.

-The mission of ERGs must boil down to specific and actionable items that groups can accomplish within a designated period of time.
-Establishing SMART goals — or, goals that are specific, measurable, attainable, relevant and time-based — can help you realistically measure your objectives and provide a concise plan for what your group is hoping to achieve and why.
+Establishing SMART goals — or, goals that are specific, measurable, attainable, relevant and time-based — can help you realistically measure your objectives and provide a concise plan for what an ERG is hoping to achieve and why.

 It’s also important to learn as you go.
 Organizations aren’t necessarily going to get diversity and inclusion right immediately, but one huge step in the right direction is to listen.
 And right now it’s more important than ever to listen to your people and take action on their behalf.